catberry/catberry/docs/modules/placeholders.md

 All placeholder references just were replaced with rendered templates with data from modules.

-In some situations you need just render some part of HTML that often repeats in you markup but do not have some complex logic for creation of data context.
+In some situations you need to render some part of HTML that often repeats in you markup but do not have some complex logic for creation of data context.
-In this case it is very handy to use [dustjs partials] (https://github.com/linkedin/dustjs/wiki/Dust-Tutorial#partials) not placeholders.
+In this case it is really handy to use [dustjs partials] (https://github.com/linkedin/dustjs/wiki/Dust-Tutorial#partials) not placeholders.

 ##Streaming
 At server whole page is rendered using stream.
-In many frameworks (like express) rendering is happened in-memory and when whole page is prepared it is sent to browser.
+In many frameworks (like express) rendering is happened in-memory and after whole page is prepared it is sent to browser.

 Catberry works different.
 When rendering process is just started it already